elbeardmorez/nixTools/backup/README.md

 this wrapper uses the *rsync* binary to firstly construct a *master* backup set of all required files, from which it then, providing a specific requested interval (or any interval representing a greater epoch when 'cascading' - which happens by default) has fully elapsed, a further *rsync* backup set is made for that interval type. importantly this time however, the backup is 'hardlink-based'. just prior to this hardlink-backup type, the set is 'rolled'. there are 10 backups in each interval type's set

-by way of example: if running concurrent hourly backups, then after 11 hours of use, the `hourly.10` folder, which will necessarily exist, will be removed, and all preceding folders in the set will then be rolled/'pushed back' (`hourly.1` -> `hourly.2` etc.) to make way for the latest backup set (`hourly.1`). the backup set with the closest state to that purged (`hourly.10`) would then be found in one of the backups for a period type with greater time epoch, i.e `daily.1` in this instance*
+by way of example: if running concurrent hourly backups, then after 11 hours of use, the `hourly.10` folder, which will necessarily exist, will be removed, and all preceding folders in the set will then be rolled/'pushed back' (`hourly.1` -> `hourly.2` etc.) to make way for the latest backup set (`hourly.1`). the backup set with the closest state to that purged (`hourly.10`) would then be found in one of the backups for an interval type with greater time epoch, i.e `daily.1` in this instance*

 the implementation requires a list of source directories in the *rsync* format. this allows for partial relative directory structures to be specified, e.g:
 ```